 Children are sometimes kept after school to finish work or for disciplinary reasons.
 Some children may stay a few minutes after school to help with room duties.
 Children are given permission to call home to explain their reasons for staying after school, and parents will be notified no later than 2:30.
-All other children should be out of the building by 3:15, except those who are participating in the Tiger After School Program (TAP).
-These activities generally do not last beyond 5:30 PM.
+All other children should be out of the building by 3:15, except those who are participating in homework room or after school clubs.
+These activities generally do not last beyond 4:15 PM.